-The work of Roe morrow goes on.
-She was one of the first generation permaculture pioneers in Australia and is leading the way bringing permaculture in refugee settlements and using it as tool for displaced people around the world.
+The work of Rowe Morrow goes on.
+She was one of the first generation permaculture pioneers in Australia and is leading the way bringing permaculture to refugee settlements and using it as a tool for displaced people around the world.
 We were very inspired by her talk at the 2015 International Convergence in London and reading her books was a great help in designing the Sector39 permaculture design course for refugees delivered in Uganda in 2018.

 2020 has to be a big year for change.
 The commencement of the Paris Climate Accord and a full speed rapid transition to a low carbon economy.
 Permaculture has been putting down roots and spreading its mycelium around the world for four decades and more.
 It is time we brought much of what has been developing in that time to fruition.

 S39 delivered 5 full PDC’s at Treflach between 2010 and 2012, when the farm was still at the beginning of its transition from a more traditional family-run stock farm to a hub for regenerative agriculture.
 In the time since we were last there they have invested in on-farm value addition, community activities, local food events and much more.
 The farmer at Treflach has joined the regenerative agriculture network and is exploring mob-grazing, silvo-pasture and many more initiatives.
 Permaculture has very much been a big part of the journey for the the farm and we are very excited to be returning there in July.

 Permaculture gives you a framework to understand the much more complex patterns and processes we see in nature and society.
 Permaculture is essentially an introduction to systems thinking and pattern language.
 It is based on observation and experience and requires no prior knowledge.

 The course explores themes such as: